- June 28 - July 25, 2015

 Your home with Summerfuel at Berkeley will be Foothill Dormitories, located in the beautiful wooded northeast corner of campus.

-Foothill offers spectacular views of the SF skyline and the Golden Gate Bridge.
+Foothill offers spectacular views of the San Francisco skyline and the Golden Gate Bridge.
 Surrounded by eucalyptus trees and nestled into the hillside much like a ski lodge, Foothill is a comfortable and relaxing environment to call home.
 You will share a double room, grouped in a suite with a living room and bathroom.
 All suites are single sex and are overseen by a dedicated resident advisor.
-Foothill’s exterior courtyards are complemented by excellent interior facilities: a game room, modern lounges, laundry machines and computer labs.
+Foothill’s exterior courtyards are complemented by excellent interior facilities: a game room, modern lounges and laundry facilities.

 Foothill dormitories have 24-hour security, with separate key access required for entry to each building entrance, suite door and bedroom door.
 Cal security is on 24-hour patrol and available to any student that may need assistance.

 Summerfuel Berkeley students enjoy three meals a day on program.
-All meals on campus will be at Foothill Dining hall, conveniently located a few minutes from student and staff bedrooms.
+All meals on campus will be at Foothill Dining Hall, conveniently located a few minutes from student and staff bedrooms.
 Foothill provides a good variety of menu choices, including vegetarian, vegan and an organic salad bar.
-When we’re off campus on weekends, meals will be provided off-site.
+When we are off campus on weekends, meals will be provided off-site.

-The city of Berkeley is at your doorstep with more eating, shopping, arts and entertainment options than you can imagine.
+The city of Berkeley is at your doorstep with myriad eating, shopping, arts and entertainment options.

 Once a focal point for the hippie movement, this thoroughfare is now home to popular shops and restaurants.
-Here you’ll find Rasputin’s where you can buy any and every CD or record you can think of.
+Make sure to visit Rasputin’s where you can buy any and every CD or record you can imagine.